tc39/proposal-weakrefs/README.md

 This example shows usage of the whole `FinalizationGroup` API:
 - An object can have a finalizer referenced by calling the `register` method of `FinalizationGroup`.
 In this case, three arguments are passed to the `register` method:
   - The object whose lifetime we're concerned with.
 Here, that's `this`, the `FileStream` object.
-  - A “holdings” value, which is used to represent that object when cleaning it up in the finalizer.
-Here, the holdings are the underlying `File` object.
-(Note: holdings should not have a reference to the weak target, as that would prevent the target from being collected.)
+  - A held value, which is used to represent that object when cleaning it up in the finalizer.
+Here, the held value is the underlying `File` object.
+(Note: the held value should not have a reference to the weak target, as that would prevent the target from being collected.)
   - An unregistration token, which is passed to the `unregister` method when the finalizer is no longer needed.
 Here we use `this`, the `FileStream` object itself, since `FinalizationGroup` doesn't hold a strong reference to the unregister token.
 - The `FinalizationGroup` constructor is called with a callback as an argument.
-This callback is called with an iterator of the holdings values.
+This callback is called with an iterator of the held values.

 The finalizer callback is called *after* the object is garbage collected, a pattern which is sometimes called "post-mortem".
-For this reason, a separate "holdings" value is put in the iterator, rather than the original object--the object's already gone, so it can't be used.
+For this reason, a separate held value is put in the iterator, rather than the original object--the object's already gone, so it can't be used.

 In the above code sample, the `fs` object will be unregistered as part of the `close` method, which will mean that the finalizer will not be called, and there will be no error log statement.
 Unregistration can be useful to avoid other sorts of "double free" scenarios.